Skip to main content

 • Play around with the vermouth in the mix as there are many styles to work with.

-Another great option is the Vesper Martini, invented by Ian Fleming: the creator of the world’s most famous fictional martini drinker, James Bond.
-This uses a combination of gin and vodka for the best of both worlds — the intriguing flavors of gin and the pleasing, cool mouthfeel of vodka — and it also subs in Lillet blanc in place of the vermouth.
+Another great option is the Vesper martini, invented by Ian Fleming: the creator of the world’s most famous fictional martini drinker, James Bond.
+This uses a combination of gin and vodka for the best of both worlds — the intriguing flavors of gin and the pleasing, cool mouthfeel of vodka — and it also subs in Lillet Blanc in place of the vermouth.
 Lillet is an aromatised wine, like vermouth, but it is bittered with quinine rather than with wormwood.
-Quinine is most familiar from tonic water, and Lillet has a similar zing of bitterness which makes it a great summer drink.
-It also mixes beautifully with spirits, creating a martini which is lighter and more citrus-forward than the classic vermouth-based martini.
+Quinine is most familiar from tonic water, and Lillet has a similar zing of bitterness that makes it a great summer drink.
+It also mixes beautifully with spirits, creating a more citrus-forward martini that’s lighter than the classic vermouth-based martini.

 Mark Stock